What’s special at Little Battlers?

 Links with the main school

-We visit the main school library once a week.
+Little Battlers Preschool and reception at Battling Brook School are linked together to make 'The Foundation Stage' sharing ideas and resources.
 In the Summer term, we have phase assemblies when our Pre-school children are invited to an assembly with the reception children.
 We also watch the infants perform their assemblies once a week in the Summer Term.

 We visit the Reception classes and play in their playground and get to know the Reception teachers before we go to big school, we go over to play at least once a week.
 The Reception children watch our Christmas rehearsal and we watch their practice run.
 All schools are welcome to visit Little Battlers to get to know the children and liase with their keyperson to help with a smooth transition.